Effects of Algorithmic Visibility on Conspiracy Communities: Reddit after Epstein's 'Suicide': Discussion

 Third, the semantic integration analysis shows stable and persistent differences between newcomers.
 Arrest--engaged users remain most aligned with core discourse, while death-era cohorts stay consistently farther away.
 Cross-entropy trajectories reinforce this pattern for three of the four cohorts.
-In this context, algorithmic visibility has an impact on who arrives and how they write, but it does not fundamentally shift the linguistic center of the community.
+In this context, mainstream visibility has an impact on who arrives and how they write, but it does not fundamentally shift the linguistic center of the community.

-These patterns contribute to debates on algorithmic exposure, conspiracy consumption, and radicalization---within the limits of observable posting activity.
-During this five-month window, most users drawn by homepage visibility do not remain active or converge toward core linguistic norms.
-We therefore find no evidence that incidental exposure alone generates large numbers of durable, linguistically integrated participants.
-Rather, users who organically discover the conspiracy community, and who might have an already-existing intrinsic motivation, are the ones that persist the longest~\citep{corso2025early}.
+These patterns contribute to debates on mainstream exposure, conspiracy consumption, and radicalization---within the limits of observable posting activity.
+During this five-month window, most users who joined during homepage visibility do not remain active or converge toward core linguistic norms.
+We do not observe evidence that incidental exposure alone is associated with large numbers of durable, linguistically integrated participants.
+Rather, users who discover the conspiracy community during the arrest era, and who might have an already-existing intrinsic motivation, are the ones that persist the longest~\citep{corso2025early}.
 This result does not preclude the existence of other forms of radicalization that occur privately, later, or off-platform; it simply indicates that such processes are not reflected in posting behavior in this dataset.